hemanshusuryawanshi/ThreatScan/README.md

 3. **ML Classifier**: Feeds the extracted properties into the pre-trained `malicious_url_model.pkl`.
 4. **Scoring**: Calculates a confidence score.
 If it exceeds the threshold, the URL is flagged as malicious.

-## Deployment Guide (Streamlit Community Cloud)

-The easiest way to put this app on the internet is using [Streamlit Community Cloud](https://streamlit.io/cloud).

-### Prerequisites
-- A GitHub account.
-- A Streamlit Cloud account (linked to your GitHub).

-### Steps to Deploy:
-1. **Upload your code to GitHub:**
-   - Create a new public (or private) repository on GitHub.
-   - Upload all the project files (`app.py`, `feature_extraction.py`, `malicious_url_model.pkl`, `requirements.txt`, etc.) to this repository.
-   - *Note: You can exclude `url_dataset.csv` if it's too large, as the app only needs the `.pkl` model file to run.*

-2. **Deploy on Streamlit Cloud:**
-   - Go to [share.streamlit.io](https://share.streamlit.io) and log in.
-   - Click the **"New app"** button.
-   - Select the GitHub repository you just created.
-   - Set the **Main file path** to `app.py`.
-   - Click **"Deploy!"**

-Within a few minutes, Streamlit will install the dependencies from your `requirements.txt` and your application will be live on the internet with a public, sharable link!

-## Note on Custom Fonts and UI (Windows vs Unix Deployments)
-The UI heavily relies on custom CSS injected into Streamlit.
-Ensure that your deployment environment supports the HTML/CSS rendering exactly as viewed locally.
-Streamlit Cloud handles this perfectly out of the box.

----
 *Disclaimer: This tool is built for educational (Ethical Hacking / Cyber Security coursework) and informational purposes.
 No automated system is 100% accurate at detecting malicious domains.*